nixworks/public/news/2011/10/26/index.md

 ##### Goldman Sachs
 ### [Former Goldman Sachs and Procter and Gamble director Rajat Gupta pleads not guilty to the charge of leaking confidential information to convicted fraudster Raj Rajaratnam. ](/news/2011/10/26/former-goldman-sachs-and-procter-and-gamble-director-rajat-gupta-pleads-not-guilty-to-the-charge-of-leaking-confidential-information-to-conv.md)
-_Context: Rajat Gupta, Goldman Sachs, Raj Rajaratnam, Procter and Gamble_
+_Context: Rajat Gupta, Procter and Gamble, Goldman Sachs, Raj Rajaratnam_

 ##### Saif al-Islam Gaddafi
 ### [Saif al-Islam Gaddafi, son of the late Libyan dictator Muammar Gaddafi, is reported to be attempting to negotiate a surrender to the International Criminal Court. ](/news/2011/10/26/saif-al-islam-gaddafi-son-of-the-late-libyan-dictator-muammar-gaddafi-is-reported-to-be-attempting-to-negotiate-a-surrender-to-the-interna.md)